 - Metrics: Explain through tracking analytics how sign ups, sales or other conversions may have increased as a result of your research and/or design decisions.

 Hopefully these seven questions will help you prepare for your job interview and give you additional confidence as you get ready for this next step in your UX journey.
+For further advice, check out the video below and this post on how to prepare for your next UX design interview.

 What You Should Do Now